Table of Contents

 If you are required to file Form 8082 but fail to do so, you may be subject to the accuracy-related penalty.
 This penalty is in addition to any tax that results from making your amount or treatment of the item consistent with that shown on the estate’s or trust’s return.
 Any deficiency that results from making the amounts consistent may be assessed immediately.

 If you believe the fiduciary has made an error on your Schedule K-1, notify the fiduciary and ask for an amended or a corrected Schedule K-1.
-Do not change any items on your copy.
+Don’t change any items on your copy.
 Be sure that the fiduciary sends a copy of the amended Schedule K-1 to the IRS.
 If you are unable to reach an agreement with the fiduciary regarding the inconsistency, you must file Form 8082.

 If you received Form 706-GS(D-1), Notification of Distribution From a Generation-Skipping Trust, and paid a generation-skipping transfer (GST) tax on Form 706-GS(D), Generation-Skipping Transfer Tax Return for Distributions, you can deduct the GST tax paid on income distributions on Schedule A (Form 1040), line 8.
 To figure the deduction, see the Instructions for Form 706-GS(D).